-When a position is reallocated to a classification with a lower salary range, the incumbent employee shall not be reduced in pay while he or she continues to occupy the position.
+When a position is reallocated to a classification with a lower salary range, the incumbent employee shall not be reduced in pay while the employee continues to occupy the position.
 If the employee's current rate is below the maximum step of the new range, the employee shall continue at the present salary and carry forward time-in-step accumulation.
-If the employee's current rate exceeds the maximum step of the new range, his or her salary shall be frozen at its current level.
+If the employee's current rate exceeds the maximum step of the new range, the employee's salary shall be frozen at its current level.
 When the incumbent leaves the position, a replacement shall normally be hired at the beginning rate.